The Family Markowitz: Plot summary

-Centred on a middle-class American Jewish family, The Family Markowitz touches on themes ranging from religiosity to ageing and from homosexuality to intermarriage.
+Centred on a middle-class American Jewish family, The Family Markowitz touches on themes ranging from religiosity to ageing, and from homosexuality to intermarriage.
 The novel tells the story of four main characters: Rose Markowitz (the matriarch), her sons Ed and Henry, and her daughter-in-law Sarah.
 Through these characters, the reader meets many other members of the family including Ed's four children, Henry's wife, and Rose's stepdaughter.

 Characters in The Family Markowitz

 Rose Markowitz

 The Family Markowitz begins by introducing Rose, the matriarch of the Markowitz family.
 In the opening chapter, Rose cares for her dying second husband in their New York apartment.
 As the years pass, she moves to California (to be near Henry) and then to Washington DC (to be near Ed and his wife Sarah).
-Her health declines precipitously and she becomes addicted to painkillers.
+As health declines rapidly, she becomes addicted to painkillers.
 A highly imaginative and wistful woman, Rose displays a tendency to embroider her own history, beginning in the chapter "Oral History Project."
 Rose's apparent "lack of history" serves as a jumping off point for a number of themes built on by the other characters.